soudev/knowledge.mine/stuff/angularjs.md

 * [[GitHub] newaeonweb / generator-angm](https://github.com/newaeonweb/generator-angm) - Modular AngularJS Generator

+* [JHipster](https://jhipster.github.io/) - is a fully Open Source, widely used application generator.
+It leverages cool technologies like Spring Boot, AngularJS and Yeoman to give you a high level of productivity and quality.

 --

 * [[GitHub] infraContentools / ngbuilder](https://github.com/infraContentools/ngbuilder) - A module builder to AngularJS